Dumboiroy/tp/docs/UserGuide.md

 Appointment with NAME edited to:
  Date/Time: DATE TIME; Length: LENGTH; Location: LOCATION; Type: TYPE; Message: MESSAGE; Status: STATUS
 ```
-The appointment with the same ID specifed in the command, is edited with the new information.
+where the appointment with the same ID specified in the command is edited with the new information.

+The image below shows how it should look like when you execute the command:
+`link -e id/06caace status/completed`

 ![img.png](images/UI/EditAppointment.png)